ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 #### What to do next

-You must create a ZIP file that contains all of the files that are required to import the analyzed data into a {{site.data.keyword.knowledgestudioshort}} workspace.
+You must create a ZIP file that contains all of the files that are required to upload the analyzed data into a {{site.data.keyword.knowledgestudioshort}} workspace.

 **Related information**: